R bootcamp

 Exercise 6: Data frames

 Every scientists works with tables of data, in one way or another.
 R provides first class support for working with tables, which are formally called “data frames”.
-We will be spending most of our time of this workshop learning to manipulate, filter, modify, and plot data frames, often times with data that is too big to look at all at once.
-For simplicity, just to get started and to explain the basic fundamentals, let’s begin with something trivially easy, like this little data frame here:
+We will be spending most of our time of this workshop learning to manipulate, filter, modify, and plot data frames, usually using example data too big to look at all at once.

 df <- data.frame(